CarolLuca/LegalNERo/README.md

 This repository is divided as follows:
 * Accommodation - tries before the actual model
 * Additional - additional code used for better understanding of advanced Stages
+* Resources - list of useful links and references
 * Data Sets - all the data used for the project, including parsing programs
 * Stage 0 - functional model with no special training techniques - best for single entity recognition
 * Stage 1 - model supposed to have the ability of running on longer texts